ShazamScrobbler/macos-app/README.md

 ![menubar-preview](https://cloud.githubusercontent.com/assets/1932338/10127413/89a1b8ce-65a1-11e5-8fd7-479ad0eca604.png)

- - displays your last 20 Shazamed items and their status,
+ - displays your last 20 Shazamed items and their status:
+   - now playing or scrobbling not enabled
+   - scrobbled (> 30 seconds)
+   - not scrobbled (< 30 seconds)
  - enable/disable scrobbling and queue unscrobbled items,
  - safe login to Last.fm,
  - launch on startup.

 ## Requirements

-Works on OS X Yosemite with Shazam 1.1.1 (get it from the [App Store](https://itunes.apple.com/en/app/shazam/id897118787?mt=12)).
+Works on OS X Yosemite/El Capitan with Shazam 1.1.1 (get it from the [App Store](https://itunes.apple.com/en/app/shazam/id897118787?mt=12)).

 ## Installation